My Wild Garden Abloom With HARUJION (春紫苑), a Flower whose local nickname expresses my financial state!

-Now, in late-April, each time I leave my front door, or look out the window, I am greeted by waist high clusters of pinkish-white, daisy-like flowers that sway with the breezes.
+Now, in mid-May, each time I leave my front door, or look out the window, I am greeted by waist high clusters of pinkish-white, daisy-like flowers that sway with the breezes.

 These are harujion ( 春紫苑), scientific name- e. philadelphicus, a flower which first appeared on Japanese shores in the early 20th century after its seeds were somehow carried over from North America.
 Taking very well to this hospitable country, it quickly spread throughout all of Japan`s major islands.

 When I showed some pictures ( posted along with this article) of these flowers to a friend, born and raised in the Tsukuba area, she smiled and quickly burst out saying- “Ah… BINBO-GUSA”, which directly translated means: POVERTY GRASS, or PAUPERS PLANT!

 When I insisted that they were HARUJION, she said yes, thats what they were, but that around here ( Ibaraki Prefecture, that is) they were called BINBO-GUSA because they grew in abandoned fields and just about any untended space.

 Amusingly, she felt very bad when I told her that what I had shown her was a picture of MY GARDEN.
 With the unique concern which Japanese have for other peoples feelings, she was worried that she had offended me by implying that I was indigent, when she said that it was pauper’s grass growing at my place!